THE HINKY BRASS BED

 She tore off a ticket now and handed it to the Swiftymart owner.

 “Oh, look, it’s trying to pick up the filter end!”

 Jewel turned to the least fun part of her job, administering The Policy.
 “It is not smoking.
 It wants the filter for nesting materials.”

 “Omigod, it just stole that guy’s cigarette,” said another tourist who was slow to catch up.

-The pink stuff over the Drive had thickened.
-Something out there caught Jewel’s eye, a streak of iridescence over the smog.
+Jewel spotted a streak of iridescence over the pink smog on the Drive.
 Groovy.
 Something new she wasn’t allowed to talk about.